griphiam/markphilpot_com/content/2015/anime_fall_first.md

 ![Heavy Object TODO]({filename}/images/anime/2015/fall/heavyobject_pv.jpg "Heavy Object"){: .center}
 ![JC Staff]({filename}/images/anime/studios/jc_staff.png "JC Staff"){: .center}

 [Heavy Object](https://hummingbird.me/anime/heavy-object) <br/> Going into this season, I was genuinely excited for this one.
-The writer is Kazuma Kamachi, writer of [ToAru Majutsu no Index](http://) and [Railgun](http://), two shows I throughly enjoyed.
+The writer is Kazuma Kamachi, writer of [Toaru Majutsu no Index](https://hummingbird.me/anime/toaru-majutsu-no-index) and [Toaru Kagaku no Railgun](https://hummingbird.me/anime/toaru-kagaku-no-railgun), two shows I throughly enjoyed.
 After episode 1?
 Meh?

 Granted the first episode was heavy on backstory, but just found myself especially bored by the conflict and the characters felt completely flat.
 Contrast this with the characters from Railgun who I fell in love with almost immediately.
 I'll get through the 3 episode rule with this one, but it might not get beyond that.